hdgarrood/hdgarrood.github.io/_posts/2015-12-10-when-to-use-the-purescript-ffi.md

 kind of discussion.

-Coming up with a typed, purely functional layer on top of stateful or effectful APIs can be *hard*; if we want to create good bindings, I think the opportunity to get input from other users is just too valuable to pass up.
+Coming up with a typed, purely functional layer on top of stateful or effectful APIs can be *hard;* if we want to create good bindings, I think the opportunity to get input from other users is just too valuable to pass up.

 ### But why?